WRBR-FM

-WRBR-FM (103.9 MHz) is a radio station serving the South Bend, Indiana market and broadcasting an active rock format.
-Licensed to South Bend, Indiana, United States, WRBR-FM hosts several concerts and activities in the South Bend area.
+WRBR-FM (103.9 MHz) is a radio station in South Bend, Indiana, United States, broadcasting an active rock format.
+The station is owned by Federated Media.
+WRBR-FM hosts several concerts and activities in the South Bend area.
 WRBR-FM was formerly an oldies station before switching to an active rock format.

 History

-WRBR first signed on the air in 1965 as a Top 40 station.
+The station was first licensed as WJVA-FM on August 5, 1964; it became WRBR in 1968.
 Its Top 40 format lasted until 1981 when its call letters changed to WXMG and flipped to adult contemporary.
-In 1984, their call letters changed to WZZP, and would later flip back to its Top 40/CHR format in 1988 competing against WNDU-FM.
-A few years later in 1991, the station returned back its original WRBR call letters.
-WRBR dropped CHR in 1993 for an oldies format which lasted until 1998 and flipped to its current rock format.
+In 1984, the call letters were changed to WZZP; four years later, the station returned to a Top 40/CHR format, competing against WNDU-FM.
+A few years later, in 1991, the station returned to the WRBR-FM call letters.
+WRBR dropped CHR in 1993 for an oldies format which lasted until flipping to rock in 1998.